 - Step 1.
-The aggrieved with his/her delegate or Union representative if he/she desires, shall discuss the matter with the employee's immediate managerial supervisor, within five (5) days after the employee knows or should have known of the alleged dispute, in an attempt to resolve said grievance.
+The aggrieved with his/her delegate or Union representative if s/he desires, shall discuss the matter with the employee's immediate managerial supervisor, within fifteen (15) business days after the employee knows or should have known of the alleged dispute, in an attempt to resolve said grievance.
 After this step all grievances and responses must be in writing. - Step 2.
-If the grievance is not adjusted at Step 1, or should the employee choose not to invoke the Step 1 procedure, then the grievance, in writing, must be filed with the Managing Attorney, if there is one.
+If the grievance is not adjusted at Step 1, or should the employee choose not to invoke the Step 1 procedure, then the grievance, in writing, must be filed with the Managing Attorney or Immediate Managerial Supervisor, if there is one.
 The grievance shall state the nature of the claim, the contract provision if any, or any other basis listed in § 8.1 above, and the remedy requested.
-This step must be taken within five (5) business days of the Step 1 decision, should there be one, or if no Step 1 discussion has taken place, then within ten (10) business days of when the employee knows or should have known of the alleged dispute.
-The Managing Attorney shall respond within five (5) business days of submission of the grievance. - Step 3.
+This step must be taken within ten (10) business days of the Step 1 decision, should there be one, or if no Step 1 discussion has taken place, then within fifteen (15) business days of when the employee knows or should have known of the alleged dispute.
+The Managing Attorney or Immediate Managerial Supervisor shall respond within ten (10) business days of submission of the grievance. - Step 3.
 If the grievance is not adjusted at Step 2, then the grievance, in writing, must be filed with the Project Director.
-This step must be taken within five (5) business days of the receipt of the Step 2 decision.
+This step must be taken within ten (10) business days of the receipt of the Step 2 decision.
 A copy of the writing referred to in this step must be given to the Managing Attorney or supervisor whose decision is being appealed.
-If in fact, the Project Director is the immediate supervisor, then the grievance shall be filed directly, in writing, at Step 3, within ten (10) business days of when the employee knows or should have known of the alleged dispute.
-The Project Director shall respond within five (5) business days of submission of the grievance. - Step 4.
-If the grievance is not adjusted at Step 3, the grievance may then be submitted in writing, within five (5) business days of the Step 3 decision, to the Executive Director, who shall act upon the grievance in person, or through his/her designee.
+If, in fact, the Project Director is the immediate supervisor, then the grievance shall be filed directly, in writing, at Step 3, within ten (10) business days of when the employee knows or should have known of the alleged dispute.
+The Project Director shall respond within ten (10) business days of submission of the grievance.

+- Step 4.
+If the grievance is not adjusted at Step 3, the grievance may then be submitted in writing, within ten (10) business days of the Step 3 decision, to the Executive Director, who shall act upon the grievance in person, or through his/her designee.
 A copy of all prior steps, written grievances and responses shall be attached to the grievance filed with the Executive Director.
 A failure to so attach shall not affect the timeliness of an otherwise timely filed grievance.
-A copy of the writing referred to in this step, must be given to the Project Director whose decision is being appealed.
+A copy of the writing referred to in this step must be given to the Project Director whose decision is being appealed.
 The Executive Director shall respond in writing within ten (10) business days of submission.
 However, if the Executive Director is the immediate supervisor, then the grievance shall be filed directly, in writing, at Step 4, within ten (10) business days of when the employee knows, or should have known, of the alleged dispute.
-In this case, the Executive Director shall respond within five (5) business days of submission. - Step 5.
+In this case, the Executive Director shall respond within ten (10) business days of submission. - Step 5.
 If the grievance is not adjusted at Step 4, the Union may submit the dispute to arbitration, in writing, within twenty (20) business days of the receipt of the Step 4 decision.